‘THE STRANGER WHO TAKES YOUR LIFE SERIOUSLY’

 The coaching and advice sessions utilise my formal training as a coach, my knowledge of neurolinguistic programming (NLP) tools and the DISC system of personality profiling, allied to my own years of performing experience.

-During the pandemic it’s all been online of course, via Zoom.
+During the pandemic it was all online of course, via Zoom.

-As we return to normal, it can also be face-to-face, if you’re based in London or Bristol.
+As we’ve returned to normal, it can now be face-to-face, if you’re based in London, Bristol, Cardiff or Birmingham; or on Zoom.

 Jessica Bell.
 Singer, author, speaker, Greece.